Passing on the Traditions Through Generations

-- Early gifts to the University: Big clock in the gymnasium tower, bell tower west of Old Science Hall, cement tennis court at the north end of the campus, and a large gift in 1930 on the Million Dollar Endowment Campaign
+- Early gifts to the University: Big clock in the gymnasium tower, bell tower west of Old Science Hall, cement tennis court, and a large gift in 1930 on the Million Dollar Endowment Campaign

 - The organization of King Arthur’s Court has been continued by the classes of 1898, 1902, 06, 10, 14, 18, 22, 26, 30, 34, 38, 42, 46, 50

 . . .
 1998, 2002, 2006, 2010, 2014, 2018.

 - Class gate: Northeast corner of campus

 - Class song (to the tune of the “Canadian Maple Leaf”):

 Heigh ho!
 Heigh ho!